HirokiHamaguchi/scipy-issue-about-l-bfgs-b/profiling-and-benchmarking/README.md

 ### 2-2: Results

-The benchmark medians are 8.44 s per solve with OpenBLAS and 8.36 s with MKL, or about 25 s for the three solves, excluding startup and `perf` post-processing.
+The benchmark medians are 8.44 s per solve with OpenBLAS and 8.36 s with MKL, excluding startup and `perf` post-processing.

 | OpenBLAS | MKL |
 | --- | --- |
 | ![OpenBLAS flame graph](https://raw.githubusercontent.com/HirokiHamaguchi/scipy-issue-about-l-bfgs-b/master/profiling-and-benchmarking/figures/perf-openblas.png) | ![MKL flame graph](https://raw.githubusercontent.com/HirokiHamaguchi/scipy-issue-about-l-bfgs-b/master/profiling-and-benchmarking/figures/perf-mkl.png) |

-The profiles are very similar.
+The profiles are similar.
 With BLAS limited to one thread, most samples within `setulb` fall in the inlined `subsm` and `formk` routines.
 This identifies a common source of per-iteration cost in both tested backends, separately from the OpenBLAS threading crossover.